vietnamcrypto/vietnamcrypto.github.io/_posts/2021-03-03-a-simple-guide-to-blockchain-technology.md

 Defining Blockchain Technology
 ==============================

-Blockchain technology is a type of distributed ledger technology (DLT) — It is an accounting system where the **ledger** (record of transactions) is **distributed** among a network of computers.
+Blockchain technology is a type of distributed ledger technology (DLT) â€” It is an accounting system where the **ledger** (record of transactions) is **distributed** among a network of computers.

 **So at its core, blockchain technology is a record-keeping tool.**

 This network of computers all manage the blockchain together without hierarchy (refer to header image).
 With such a flat architecture, blockchain networks are often referred to as peer-to-peer networks.

-First, these computers verify all transactions one by one and add them onto a ‘block’ of information.
+First, these computers verify all transactions one by one and add them onto a â€˜blockâ€™ of information.
 Then these blocks are added to the blockchain and downloaded onto each computer.
 In a nutshell, this is how these computers keep the blockchain secure and running.

-**TL:DR** — **_a blockchain is a digital ledger of transactions that is managed and owned by a peer-to-peer network of computers._**
+**TL:DR** â€” **_a blockchain is a digital ledger of transactions that is managed and owned by a peer-to-peer network of computers._**

 Breaking it down
 ================

-The term blockchain refers to the fact that it is a ‘chain’ of ‘blocks’.
-A ‘chain’ because everything is recorded in chronological order.
-And ‘blocks’ because the transactions are added to the chain in groups rather than individually.
+The term blockchain refers to the fact that it is a â€˜chainâ€™ of â€˜blocksâ€™.
+A â€˜chainâ€™ because everything is recorded in chronological order.
+And â€˜blocksâ€™ because the transactions are added to the chain in groups rather than individually.

-‘Block’
+â€˜Blockâ€™
 -------

 Each block records a number of transactions, similar to a page in a record-keeping book.
 The amount of transactions on a block varies from blockchain to blockchain.
 For example, each block on the Bitcoin blockchain holds up to 1 megabyte of information.

-‘Chain’
+â€˜Chainâ€™
 -------

-These transactions are recorded in the form of hashes — strings of numbers and letters.
+These transactions are recorded in the form of hashes â€” strings of numbers and letters.
 The hash of each transaction is generated to include information from the current and past transactions.
 This creates a chain effect where the order of hashes cannot be changed.
-As a result, transactions are immutable once they’ve been added.
+As a result, transactions are immutable once theyâ€™ve been added.

 All transactions need to be verified before they are added onto the blockchain.
 This is done through a consensus mechanism, which allows all the nodes on the network to agree on things without an authority.
 This is how blockchains stay autonomous and decentralized.